-The recently approved SEBAC agreement increases employee pension contributions for all existing SERS members, revises the COLA formula and timing for post-2022 SERS retirees, and creates a new hybrid defined benefit/defined contribution retirement tier for all new SERS employees.
-In conjunction with agreed-to wage freezes, the modifications provide for a modest improvement in SERS's funded ratio.
-The agreement also provides for significant savings through revisions to the healthcare plan design and premium cost sharing arrangement for current employees.
-The state's healthcare actuary estimates a reduction in the OPEB liability from \$20.9 billion projected as of June 30, 2017 to \$15.6 billion as a result of the agreement, a reduction of 25%.
+The 2017 SEBAC agreement increased employee pension contributions for all existing SERS members, revised the COLA formula and timing for post-2022 SERS retirees, and created a new hybrid defined benefit/defined contribution retirement tier for all new SERS employees.
+In conjunction with agreed-to wage freezes, the modifications provided for modest improvement in SERS's funded ratio.
+The agreement also provided significant savings through revisions to the healthcare plan design and premium cost-sharing arrangement for current employees.
+The state's healthcare actuary estimates a reduction in the OPEB liability from \$20.9 billion projected as of June 30, 2017 to \$17.4 billion as a result of the agreement.